On the non-existence of elements of Kervaire invariant one: Homotopy theory of equivariant orthogonal spectra

-The geometric fixed point functor and its main properties were summarized in \S\ref{sec:isotropy-separation}.
-In this section we describe the variation constructed in Mandell-May~\cite[\S{}V.4]{MR1922205}.
+The geometric fixed point functor was defined and its main properties summarized in \S\ref{sec:isotropy-separation}.
+In this section we gives proofs of some of these properties, and describe the variation constructed in Mandell-May~\cite[\S{}V.4]{MR1922205}.
 We refer to the Mandell-May construction as the {\em monoidal geometric fixed point functor} and denote it $\phigm$, in order not to confuse it with the usual geometric fixed point functor.